1934 (D) Peace Dollar

 Description

 The 1934 (D) Peace Dollar is a dollar produced at the Denver Mint as part of the Peace Dollars 1921-1935 series.
-Total mintage reached 1.6 million.
-The obverse features a youthful Liberty facing left wearing a radiate crown, designed after sculptor Anthony de Francisci's wife Teresa, while the reverse displays a bald eagle perched on a rock above the word PEACE, with rays of sunlight.
-Designed by Anthony de Francisci.
+With a mintage of 1.6 million, this is a scarce issue — the highest mintage among 3 variants, accounting for 44% of the year's production.
+The obverse features a youthful Liberty facing left wearing a radiate crown, designed after sculptor Anthony de Francisci's wife Teresa and the reverse displays a bald eagle perched on a rock above the word PEACE, with rays of sunlight.
+Production resumed after a five-year hiatus (1929-1933) driven by the Great Depression.
+The 1934-S is a semi-key date.
+Struck at the Denver Mint, established in 1906 from an earlier assay office that processed Colorado gold rush metal.
+Estimated market value ranges from $152 to $978 depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 26.73 grams, 38.1 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7376.
-The Peace Dollar was created to commemorate the end of World War I. The 1921 Peace Dollar (high relief) is a sought-after type coin.
-Key dates include the 1928, 1934-S, and 1964-D (never released, almost all melted).
-Modern revivals began in 2021.

 External References